2002–03 Australian region cyclone season: Other systems

 Tropical Cyclone 07S developed in the southwestern Indian Ocean on 25 December, while located about 1345 km west-northwest of Cocos Islands.
 It initially drifted southwest and then turned eastward on 27 December.
 Around this time, 07S entered Perth's Area Of Responsibility (AOR).
-The Joint Typhoon Warning Center (JTWC) estimated that 07S peaked with 1-minute maximum sustained winds of 55 km/h and a minimum barometric pressure of 1006 mbar.
+The JTWC estimated that 07S peaked with 1-minute maximum sustained winds of 55 km/h and a minimum barometric pressure of 1006 mbar.
 The storm drifted erratically and by 1800 UTC on 28 December, the JTWC issued its final warning on 07S, while situated about 465 km west-northwest of Cocos Islands.
 However, TCWC Perth continued Tropical Weather Outlooks (TWOs) on the system until 3 January.